Eco-Fashion & Art Show

 Where to start?

-The Eco-Fashion & Art Show is a night of learning and celebration of art with eco-fashion on the runway and music performances, all showcasing the talents of Santa Clara students, faculty, staff, and alumni!
+The Eco-Fashion & Art Show is a night of learning and celebration of art with eco-fashion on the runway, showcasing the talents of Santa Clara students, faculty, staff, and alumni!

 Designers are asked to reuse old or recyclable materials that would normally have to go to the landfill to make a piece of art that is durable (can be worn again or can be recycled completely after the show) and looks fashionable.
 No money should be spent on this project, so designers are using old clothes that they don't wear anymore and collecting scraps of fabric and other materials!